jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 two subsets of legitimate incidents that are not analyzed as part of the overall corpus:

-1We separately analyzed a subset of web servers that were identified as secondary targets (such as taking over a website to spread malware)
+1 We separately analyzed a subset of web servers that were identified as secondary targets (such as taking over a website to spread malware)

-2We separately analyzed botnet\- related incidents
+2 We separately analyzed botnet\- related incidents

 Both subsets were separated out the last five years as well.

 Finally, we create some subsets to help further our analysis.
 In particular, a single subset is used for all analysis within the DBIR unless otherwise stated.
-It includes only quality incidents as described above and excludes the two aforementionedsubsets.
+It includes only quality incidents as described above and excludes the two aforementioned subsets.

 Non\-incident
 data

-Since the 2015 issue, the DBIR includes data that requires analysis that did not fit into our usual categories of incident or breach.
+Since the 2015 issue, the DBIR includes data that requires analysis that did not fit into our usual categories of
+“incident” or “breach.”
 Examples of non\-incident data include malware, patching, phishing, DDoS and other types of data.
 The sample sizes for